-Sizes are generally standard in Australia, however you can customise your kitchen to suit your tastes or requirements.
+Sizes and dimensions are generally standard in Australia, however you can customise your kitchen to suit your tastes or requirements.
 To ensure that you're getting the right sized cabinets, it's wise to do the following:

 - Measure your space before purchasing any cabinets.
 Then measure it again.